 Rocky (sometimes known as Edward W.) Kolb

 Rocky is the Arthur Holly Compton Distinguished Service Professor of Astronomy and Astrophysics at the University of Chicago, as well as a member of the Enrico Fermi Institute, and the Kavli Institute for Cosmological Physics.
-Currently he is serving as the Dean of the Division of the Physical Sciences.
+Currently he is serving as the David N. Schramm Director of the Kavli Institute for Cosmological Physics.

 mostly interested in the applications of particle physics to the early